 Radio Peace will produce and broadcast programmes for desperate Syrians fleeing the conflict and misery in their home country.
 The radio station will cover Syria and the neighbouring Levant countries of Turkey, Jordan and the Lebanon where over 4 million have taken shelter.
-To date over 6.7 million have fled Syria; almost all want to stay in nearby countries, so they can easily return home, once the conflict is over.
+To date over 6.7 million Syrians have fled their country; almost all want to stay in nearby countries, so they can easily return home, once the conflict is over.

-Help bring Radio Peace
+Help bring Free Radio Peace

-programmes to the Middle East.
+programs to the Middle East.

 Use any credit card,